UK and EU student tuition fees and maintenance loans - eligibility and amounts

 If your employer is paying you expenses (e.g. for travel) or if you're receiving a bursary (e.g. from the NHS) or other subsidy that is not liable for tax, your placement will be classed as unpaid by SFE.

-If you're being paid a salary or any income that is taxable, your placement will be classed as paid by SFE regardless of the amount you receive.
+If you're being paid a salary or any income is tax liable, your placement will be classed as paid by SFE regardless of the amount you receive.

 If you're on a work placement which is classed as a 'special case' you'll need to indicate the category of placement (a, b, c, d, e, or f) on your student loan application form.
 The University will also need to confirm your placement details with your loan provider.
 Once you have applied for your loan, you should email Funding with: